Our Story

 Horse Experiences

-We are blessed to have a wonderful small herd of horses that are a part of our classes at Flower Mesa.
-Dusty, Too-Tall, Silver, Freckles, Cloud and Baby (our foal) are our resident horses who give their grounding energy to the children.
+We are blessed to have a couple of horses who are a part of our classes at Flower Mesa.
+Onyx, Too-Tall and Freckles are our resident horses who give their grounding energy and horse lessons to the children.
 We offer horse time in every class, including grooming, feeding, observation and painting horses.
 The children love these experiences and develop memorable friendships with these wise animals.

 RHYTHM OF THE DAY